-Of all the wonderful seafood pasta recipes there are here in Italy, pasta alle vongole is probably the top of the best seller list.
+Of all the wonderful seafood pasta recipes there are here in Italy, pasta with clams is probably the top of the best seller list.
 Not surprising given how delicious this iconic Neapolitan dish is!
-This linguine pasta alle vongole is my Sicilian hubby’s recipe.
-He’s pretty generous with the garlic and peperoncino but it’s just the way I like it!
+This linguine alle vongole is my Sicilian hubby’s recipe.
+He’s pretty generous with the garlic and peperoncino but it’s just the way we like it!

 Of course, many people make pasta alle vongole with other types of clams.
 The Manila clam, which many Italians call the fake ‘verace’, is widely farmed in the Adriatic sea and Sardinia.
-Consequently these are used by many cooks to make pasta alle vongole.
+Consequently, these are used by many cooks to make linguine alle vongole.

 The pasta.

-Traditionally this recipe is made with spaghetti, vermicelli or linguine.
-We used linguine made by Pasta Liguori, one of the producers of Pasta di Gragnano IGP.
-This is one of the best pastas in Italy and worth looking out for!
+Traditionally, this recipe is made with spaghetti, vermicelli or linguine.
+We used linguine made by La Molisana.
 I prefer linguine for this dish because this pasta has more surface area to soak up the sauce.
 But, any narrow long pasta works well.
+Spaghetti alle vongole is a popular restaurant item in the US.
 Italians don’t usually use short pasta in this dish.

 Other ingredients.